Planetary scientists sharing ideas and discoveries.

 accept its terms.
 We may change these terms from time to time without notice.

-By continuing to use the website after we post any such changes, you accept
+By continuing to use the website after we post any such changes, you accept this agreement, as modified.

-to the general public.
-Some information accessed through the PSRD website may be preliminary.
+PSRD makes every effort to bring you accurate information.
+Each article was reviewed by appropriate researchers before being released to the general public.
+However, some information accessed through the PSRD website may be preliminary or out of date.
 Conclusions drawn from information on this website are the responsibility of the user.

-required for use or duplication.
-Permission to use all other images or art work must be requested from the individuals or institutions credited.
-You may
+Images credited to NASA are in the public domain and permission is not required for use or duplication.
+Permission to use all other images or art work should be requested from the individuals or institutions credited.

 PSRD recommends following the Columbia Guide to Online Style for documenting Internet sources by Janice Walker and Todd Taylor.
 When citing PSRD articles or reports, provide the following information: